JarateKing/fullogs/README.md

 ### Logging

-There are multiple different types of logs that can be made:
+There are multiple different levels of logs that can be made:

 * `fullogs_log`: A simple and generic log
 * `fullogs_debug`: A log used for debugging purposes